Foster parent - Neonate kittens

 - Returning the animal back to the SPCA Centre when they are ready.

-If you have any questions, please contact our foster team on 09 256 2525, or email us at email@example.com.
+If you have any questions, please contact our Invercargill Centre on 03 218 9684, or email us on email@example.com

-For: Foster parent - Neonate kittens at Auckland (Mangere) Centre
+For: Foster parent - Neonate kittens at Invercargill Centre

 Thank you for your interest in fostering an animal from SPCA.
 Foster families are vital to the work of SPCA, and we simply couldn't help the huge number of animals we do without foster families, who provide love and care for animals in their own homes every year.